VirtoCommerce/vc-theme-b2b/README.md

 2. `clean`: removes bundled & minified files.
 3. `lint`: runs `eslint` to check for warnings & errors in javascript files.
 Look at [eslint site](https://eslint.org/) for details.
 4. `min` and `min:js`, `min:css`, `min:html`: minify all or specified types of files.
-5. `snippet` and `snipped:js`, `snippet:css`: create liquid snippets to easily include bundles into liquid templates.
 6. `watch`: watching to any changes on bundled & configuration files and update bundles when any change occurs.
-7. `release`: creates zip package with all needed files to deploy theme on storefront.
+7. `compress`: creates zip package with all needed files to deploy theme on storefront.

 ## Appendix: Bundling & minification process workflow